 Related Reading | Weight Training: Your Insurance Policy

 Think those pink dumbbells will get you toned and taught?
 Perhaps.
 But are you prepared to spend more time than is necessary to achieve the look you want?

 Maybe you’ve heard the adage: you should lift lighter weights with higher reps if you’re a woman.
-This is because many people think lifting heavy weights will build huge muscles and they’ll end up looking like The Incredible Hulk.
+This is because many people think lifting heavy weights will build huge muscles, and they’ll end up looking like The Incredible Hulk.

-In order to get the toned look you’re after, you do need to put on a bit of muscle.
+In order to get the toned look you’re after, you will need to put on a bit of muscle.
 But those small, pink dumbbells and thousands of reps aren’t going to get you the results you want any time soon, if ever.

 Instead, you need to take the heavy lifting approach.
 Take some time, build some muscle, and gain some weight.
 After a good bit of time (at least 10-12 months), diet down to reduce your body fat while continuing to train with heavy weights.
 And viola!
 You’ll have that toned body you’ve been going for.